 Click on image to go to Amazon

-This best 308 scope contender from Vortex is also the most expensive scope model reviewed here, but it also offers users a wide array of both sighting and view finding options, making this an excellent hunting scope.
+This scope from Vortex is also the most expensive scope model reviewed here, but it also offers users a wide array of both sighting and view finding options, making this an excellent hunting scope.
 Among its features, the Vortex Optics Viper offers a dead-hold BDC reticle that makes it easy to make windage and hold-over corrections.

 This scope also features a side knob that allows users to make parallax adjustments, while still keeping range numbers visible.
 The improved scope tube is sturdier, and has both improved windage and elevation adjustments.
 This scope also makes it easier for users to transition between ranges when fixing on a target.
 And this scope comes with tall capped turrets, than makes it convenient for users to make adjustments in challenging conditions in the field.